Course Title: Digital Textile Design

 Overview of Learning Activities

-Your learning will be facilitated via a range of blended learning activities that will require both individual and collaborative engagement.
-Class activities promote your ability to explore design, investigate, analyse and understand textile design practice.
+Your learning will be facilitated via a range of face-to-face and online activities that require both individual and collaborative engagement.
+Class activities encourage you to: explore, investigate, analyse and understand the many and varied facets of textile design practice.

 Overview of Learning Resources